 With the advent of Release 1.0 of openEHR, more rigorous change management rules come into play.
 These are designed to protect developers and users from adverse effects of changes, and to allow them to upgrade in an orderly fashion.
-Future releases will follow a 3-digit numbering scheme similar to many open source projects, e.g. Apache, using identifiers like 1.0.1 etc. The meaning of a change in each digit is as follows:
+Future releases will follow a 3-part numbering scheme similar to many open source projects, e.g. Apache, using identifiers like 1.0.1 etc. The meaning of a change in each part is as follows:

 Where changes to documentation are made, e.g. due to a request to clarify an explanation, fix a typographical error, a CR will be raised, and the revision number of the affected document(s) will change, but there will not be a new release number.